 It is the responsibility of the student to submit an application for admission to candidacy to the Graduate Director when all the requirements for candidacy have been fulfilled.
-Application forms may be obtained at the MATH office.
+Please contact the Office of Graduate Studies to request information on preliminary exams, candidacy forms and the application for candidacy ().
 All work at other institutions offered in partial fulfillment of the requirements for the doctoral degree must be submitted with the application for admission to candidacy.
 Official transcripts of the work must be on file in the Graduate School.
-The student must complete his or her program for the degree, including the foreign language examination, dissertation, and final examination (defense), during the four year period after admission to candidacy.
+The student must complete his or her program for the degree, including dissertation, and final examination (defense), during the four year period after admission to candidacy.

 The Oral Candidacy Examination: The candidacy examination is an oral examination which serves as a test of the detailed preparation of a student in the area of specialization, and seeks to discover if he or she has a deep enough understanding to read the relevant research literature in the field and the skills to carry out the research for the dissertation.
 The examination is usually taken before a student embarks on serious dissertation research.
 The examination assumes further advanced course work beyond that required for the qualifying exams.
 (Sample programs of such advanced course work in various fields may be found here.)
 It shall follow the guidelines listed below.